OsandaLelum/PaceInstitute/README.md

 Section 4
 =

-Unit 17 : Building a website with Wordpress
+#Unit 17 : Building a website with Wordpress
-=

 - Introduction
 - Preparing to Build Your Site
 - Configuring Site Appearance
 - Extending Functionality with Plugins
 - Adding Key Content

-Unit 18 WordPress :SEO
+#Unit 18 WordPress :SEO
-=

 - Introduction
 - SEO Principles
 - SEO All in One Pack
 - WordPress SEO by Yoast
+-
-Unit 19 : Final Project
+#Unit 19 : Final Project
+ group project

-Unit 20 : How to get a job as a web Developer
+#Unit 20 : How to get a job as a web Developer